 What do I do if I have issues with the installation?

 Get in touch with us!
-You can contact us via slack or by email.
+You can contact us via Discord or by email.

 What is a quality metric?

 You can think of a metric as any function you can apply to your data, labels, and model predictions to rank/index them.
 From the metrics, Encord Active will automatically decompose and analyze your data, labels, and model predictions.